-- View the famed Ayers Rock in Uluru at both sunrise and sunset
+- View the famed Uluru (Ayers Rock) at both sunrise and sunset

 - Visit the world-class art galleries and cultural sites in Alice Springs

 - Tour the stunning West MacDonnell Ranges, and swimming holes along the way

 |Day 4||Alice Springs - West MacDonnell Ranges Tour||Alice Springs|